How I used tough love to make my slow eater eat faster

 And as you can see now, tough love part one and part two are co-dependent.
 Now, my boy is still not the speediest eater out there, but he understands that there are consequences for not finishing his food within a reasonable time.

-He also understands that wasting food is no good and that time gained from not lingering at the table can be well spent doing other things he likes.
+He also understands that wasting food is no good and that time he can spend that time gains from not lingering at the table in doing other things he likes.

 He is also great at reading the time now!